Why Mindfulness Meditation Is So Great for Weight Loss

 Is it our "forever curious" taste buds?
 Perhaps it’s our "flooded at first thought" salivary glands?
 Maybe it’s our "must eat now or else" hanger?
 What is it?

-The truth is, food can be a drug.
+The truth is, food can be extremely habit-forming.

-By stimulating our physiological reward center, food can affect our brain in the same way that cigarettes, caffeine, alcohol, and even hard drugs do.
+By stimulating our physiological reward center, food can affect our brain in the same way that even the "hard stuff" can do.

-Specifically, certain types of food (especially in large quantities) pump us full of the neurotransmitter "dopamine," the chemical embodiment of addiction.
+Specifically, certain types of food (especially in large quantities) pump us full of the neurotransmitter "dopamine," the chemical embodiment of dependence.

 So, the next time you hear someone say their favorite restaurant’s cheesecake "is like crack!" — well, neurochemically speaking, it actually kind of is!